microsoft/aitour-get-started-with-fabric/SESSION_RESOURCES.md

-# Get Started with Real-Time Intelligence in Microsoft Fabric - Session resources
+# Microsoft Fabric: Start with Real-Time Intelligence - Session resources

 > Learn more about Microsoft AI Tour on the official website.